hamersaw/stip/README.md

     # split Sentinel-2 data at a geohash length of 6
     #   for all geohashes starting with '9xj'
     ./stip image split test -p Sentinel-2 -g 9xj -r -l 6
+#### IMAGE COALESCE
+In certain situations we require correlation of two image sets.
+This is useful for operations which require processing of image sets from diverse platforms at a particular spatiotemporal scope.
+We introduce the 'image coalesce' operation to provide the aforementioned functionality.
+Precisely, it splits a source image set so images exist at the same spatiotemporal scopes as a query image set.

+    # split MODIS data to correlate with Sentinel-2 data with pixel
+    #   coverage greater than 95% and cloud coverage less than 20%
+    ./stip image coalesce test MODIS -p Sentinel-2 -x 0.95 -c 0.1
 #### IMAGE FILL
 Typically image datasets partition data into many tiles.
 The inherit tile bounds mean that often a single geohash spans multiple tiles.
 Therefore, when loading data, one image contains partial data whereas another contains the remaining data.
 The 'image fill' command attempts to identify image sets where 'complete' images may be built by combining multiple source images.
 This command launches a task on each cluster node to process data local to that machine.
 This command employs many of the same filtering criteria as 'image search' and 'image list' commands, enabling fine image processing filtering criteria.